-(DOG HEALTH) Ready to have an active spring with your pup?
-While the weather will hopefully be beautiful for long walks on the beach or in the park, remember to keep your dog free of ticks.
-Read on to learn about the symptoms of Lyme disease and how to keep your dog healthy. — Global Animal
+(PET CARE/DOG HEALTH) Are you having an active spring with your pup?
+While the spring weather is beautiful for long walks on the beach or in the park, it’s important to remember to keep your dog free of ticks.
+Read on to learn about the symptoms of Lyme disease and how to keep your dog healthy and tick-free. — Global Animal

 Along with flowers and sunshine, Springtime also means tick season!
 Ticks can cause a variety of illnesses for your dog, and they can be difficult to find and remove.
 One of the most dangerous illnesses ticks can carry is called Lyme disease.
 Dog Lyme disease is caused by a bacterium called Borrelia burgdoferi.
 When certain types of ticks bite your dog, this bacterium is passed through to the bloodstream from their saliva.
 The most common type of tick known to carry the Lyme disease causing bacteria is called the deer tick, which are very common in North America.

 Because these ticks are so small, they often go unnoticed.
 It is important to understand where your dog may contract ticks from in order to inspect him and reduce the risk of Lyme disease.
 Deer ticks can be found any time of the year, but are most common in the spring and summer months, from about April to September.
 They thrive in dry and moist areas and prefer tall grass or large piles of wood.

 Foul breath – If you suspect your dog may have contracted Lyme disease, check his breath.
 It is known that many dogs who have Lyme disease have foul breath that is similar to the scent of ammonia.
 This is one of the most telltale symptoms of Lyme disease in dogs.